 \section{Motivation}

-A typical convergence result of a gradient descent algorithm for solving a function equation\footnote{In this example $F$ is a function.
-Thus we use brackets $(\cdot)$ for the arguments and $x \in \R$ is the argument.} $F(x)=0$ guarantees local convergence (see, for instance, \cite{QuaSacSal07}); this means that a good initial guess $x_1$ is required to assure convergence of the Newton's iterations to the desired solution.
-A classical deterministic analysis of Newton's method cannot admit a possible second guess $x_2$ (see for instance \autoref{th:deupot92}).
+A typical convergence result of a gradient descent method for solving a function equation\footnote{In this example, $F$ is a function.
+Thus, we use brackets $(\cdot)$ for the arguments, and $x \in \R$ is the argument.} $F(x)=0$ guarantees local convergence (see, for instance, \cite{QuaSacSal07}); this means that a good initial guess $x_1$ is required to assure convergence of Newton's iterations to the desired solution.
+A classical deterministic analysis of Newton's method cannot admit a possible second guess $x_2$ (see, for instance, \autoref{th:deupot92}).
 A potential remedy to this problem could be achieved through a stochastic implementation and an analysis based on averaging of initial guesses.
 However, this still does not employ the expert information $y_i= F(x_i)$, $i=1,2$.
-The linear interpolation of the expert information $(y_i \approx f_i,x_i)$, $i=1,2$ takes into account all available expert information.
-In the example in \autoref{fig:example} the gradient descent algorithm, starting from the zero of the linear interpolation, converges to the expected local solution.
-Both $x_1$ and $x_2$ are not good initial guesses, but the zero of the linear interpolation indeed is.
+The linear interpolation of the expert information $(y_i \approx f_i,x_i)$, $i=1,2$, takes into account all available expert information.
+In the example in \autoref{fig:example}, the gradient descent method, starting from the zero of the linear interpolation, converges to the expected local solution.
+Neither $x_1$ nor $x_2$ is a good initial guess, but the zero of the linear interpolation indeed is.
 This example shows the reasonability of the approach.